Ambassador guide

 Close-up detail shots

 Water surfaces.
-Mist on the lake at dawn.
-Light through trees on the bank.
+Mist on the lake.
+Light through trees.
 The boat from a distance.
 A rod silhouetted at sunset.
 Atmosphere without product.
-These are the shots that make people want to be there — and they're often missing from ambassador submissions.
+These are often missing from ambassador submissions.

 Rigging up.
-First cast of the day.
+First cast.
 Long stretches of waiting.
 The light changing.
-Packing up at the end.
+Packing up.
 A full session tells a complete story that a single hero shot can't.
-Shoot throughout the day, not just when something happens.
+Shoot throughout the day.

 Format guide